Leone, American Samoa: 19th century

 On October 11, 1839, Commodore Charles Wilkes of the United States Exploring Expedition visited Leone.
 Midshipman William Reynolds was assigned surveying duty under Lieutenant Joseph Underwood.
 In the village, they were introduced to Chief Tuitele, who was happy to welcome them as guests for the night.
 In his diary, Reynolds described the gentleness and civility of the villagers.
 He wrote: “I noticed in the men, a fondness & care displayed towards their children,” and went on to write: “While on the beach many huge fellows had infants & babbling youngsters in their arms.”
 He later questioned whether “these people have more claim to be good than we.”
 Reynolds promised Chief Tuetila that he would clothe “him as a Papalangi” (white person) if he would show up to their ship on their return.
 The chief came, but Captain Charles Wilkes refused to see Chief Tuetila.

+In 1840, John Jackson (William Diaper), an Englishman from Ardleigh, arrived in Leone.
+He had been kidnapped months earlier on Taʻū Island while on a whaling voyage and managed to flee on a passing ship.
+Contemplating a future in Leone, he considered becoming a trader, noting that “the natives were all Christians in this place,” at least nominally, as mission work had begun four years prior.
+Jackson recounts that he found a woman he wished to marry, but when he asked the missionary to perform the ceremony, his request was denied on the grounds that he would likely not remain and might abandon his wife.
+Jackson ultimately departed for Fiji, catching a vessel from Pago Pago.

 In 1857, due to the large interest among locals for Christianity and its teachings, the Fagalele Boys School was established.
 The school's purpose was to train locals to become missionaries.
 Later, the school became a part of the Congregational Christian Church in American Samoa (CCCAS).

-In 1862, the Roman Catholic Church arrived in Leone under the stewardship of Father Elloy.
+In 1862, the Roman Catholic Church was officially established in Leone.
+The Catholic church arrived in Leone under the stewardship of Father Elloy.
 The Catholics initially encountered strong opposition from some of the village chiefs.
-On April 17, 1900, four of its traditional chiefs, PCs Tuitele and Faiivae, and HTCs Olo and Leoso (Tama Matua), signed the Deed of Cession, which officially formed the current relationship with American Samoa and the United States.
-Leone is the only village to have had this unique recognition and honor.
+Leone soon became the Catholic seat on Tutuila Island.

+On October 8, 1873, U.S. consul Albert Barnes Steinberger arrived in Leone and discovered that High Chiefs Tuitele and Sātele had approved a message from the Taimua — a seven-chief council in Western Samoa — addressed to the President of the United States.
+This message sought advice on preserving Samoa's sovereignty and determining its governmental structure.